 The Parks-King Lectureship commemorates two civil rights activists, Mrs. Rosa Parks and the Rev. Dr. Martin Luther King, Jr. It was established in 1983 through the efforts of the Yale Black Seminarians.
 The lecture brings the contributions of African American scholars, social theorists, pastors, and social activists to YDS and to the larger New Haven community.

-The Louis Wetherbee Pitt Lectureship was established as a memorial to Dr. Pitt and his wife, Blanche Parmelee Pitt, by his family to provide for lectures by distinguished preachers and world Christians.
+The Louis Wetherbee Pitt Lectureship was established as a memorial to the Rev. Dr. Pitt and his wife, Blanche Parmelee Pitt, by his family to provide for lectures by distinguished preachers and world Christians.
 This lecture is given every second year at Berkeley Divinity School, alternating with the Francis X. Cheney Lectureship.

 The Shaffer Lectureship was established in 1929 by a gift from John C. Shaffer of Chicago, Illinois, as a memorial to his son, Kent Shaffer, Ph.D.
 1907, to sponsor lectures on the life, character, and teachings of Jesus.
 This series is given every second year, alternating with the Nathaniel W. Taylor lecture series.

-The Margaret Lindquist Sorensen Lectureship was established in 1978 by a gift from her son, Dr. Andrew A. Sorensen, B.D.
+The Margaret Lindquist Sorensen Lectureship was established in 1978 by a gift from her son, Andrew A. Sorensen, B.D.
 1962, to provide an annual lecture on politics and ethics.

 The Nathaniel W. Taylor Lectureship in Theology was created in 1902 by a gift from Rebecca Taylor Hatch of Brooklyn, New York, in memory of her father, who was Dwight Professor of Didactic Theology from 1822 to 1858.
 A series of lectures on some theme in theology is given every second year, alternating with the Shaffer lecture series.